NTNewHorizons/NTNH/DA-PLAN.md

 1. Checkouts selected branch of a repo (default is main)
 2. Downloads packwiz via Go
+    2.1. "go install github.com/packwiz/packwiz@latest"
-3. Opens pack.toml file and changes "version" variable (number is set by a user)
+3. Opens pack.toml file and changes "version" variable (number is set by a user) and then runs "packwiz refresh" 3.1.
+Pushes the changes to the selected branch 'cause why not
 4. Exports Native modpack (Native is just a client for pirated launchers) to ZIP 4.1.
 It should remove .toml files from the Native client specificly, to optimize the weight
 5. Then if there is a .toml file of a mod in /mods/ directory it should delete the .jar file of a mod